How To Ensure Diversity and Inclusion Using Video Interviews

 The traditional style of interviews demands that candidates make their way to the business’ location.
 However, this can prove stressful for vulnerable persons such as candidates who are pregnant, somewhat ill, or otherwise vulnerable.

-The idea of making the trip down to the interview location could seem entirely discouraging, and they might end up missing out on the job opportunity.
+Making the trip down to the interview location could seem entirely discouraging, and they might end up missing out on the job opportunity.
 Consequently, the business could also miss out on exceptional minds.

 Video interviews ensure that candidates do not feel left out merely because of their circumstances.
 They can easily complete the interviews from their place of comfort, fully focused on acing the interview.